rhaleblian/dslibris/README.txt

 Herein lie dslibris and supporting libraries.
 The method below assumes you are using either MSYS/MINGW with devkitPro.

 BUILDING

 Fedora, Ubuntu, OS X, and Windows XP have all been used as build platforms.
-The primary build platform is OS X 10.4.
+The primary build platform is Windows XP.

 Prerequisites: